Article Assistant

 Ans.

-Q12.
-Do you have vehicle to travell around the city and daily up down from your home to Office and from office to home.
+Q. Do you have a vehicle to travel around the city and commute daily between your home and the office?

 Ans.